apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

       mdns_adv = 0

 #.
-Turning on "listen\_tcp" in libvirtd.conf is not enough, we have to
-   change the parameters as well:
+We have to change the parameters as well:

    On RHEL or CentOS or SUSE modify ``/etc/sysconfig/libvirtd``: